JuliaLang/www.julialang.org/blog/_posts/2019-06-18-diffeqbot.md

 ![](https://i.imgur.com/ORRPWx7.jpg)

 4. As soon as we make this commit on the `BenchmarkingRepo` on the branch, the Gitlab CI detects that this pushed branch has a config file in it and it goes wild.
 It knows now that it needs to run this script!
-It looks for availible Giltab Runners.
+It looks for availible Gitlab Runners.
 We don't use shared runner as they are not suitable for benchmarking jobs.
 We have our own dedicated Gitlab Runner for this purpose.

 ![](https://i.imgur.com/vYvx4Ta.jpg)